smoz1986/WHAT/README.md

 git clone https://github.com/smoz1986/WHAT-PRO.git

-cd WHAT-PRO
+cd WHAT

+chmod +x *.*

 ./WHAT-installer.sh

-2. Once downloaded go to the 'WHAT-PRO' icon and click to start WHAT
+2. Once downloaded go to the 'WHAT' icon and click to start WHAT

 3. On 'PRO' version you will have five options (some of these are deprecated for WHAT and WHAT-Pi versions)